 4. Meet The Animals At Milwaukee County Zoo

 Milwaukee County Zoo has to be on your list of things to do when you are in the city.
 It is one of the biggest attractions and a great day out for everyone.
 There are 1,800 animals within the zoo and many highlights.
 As you enter the zoo you will discover a 15,000 gallon tank that is home to several Humboldt penguins, this area is complete with underwater viewing.
 Another popular attraction is the Sterns Family Apes of Africa which features one of the largest groups of captive bonobos in the world.

 5. Cheer On The Milwaukee Brewers

-The Milwaukee Brewers play their home games at Miller Park, Miller Park is a great stadium and the only one in North America that has a roof that can open and close in less than ten minutes.
+The Milwaukee Brewers play their home games at the American Family Field, it is a great stadium and the only one in North America that has a roof that can open and close in less than ten minutes.
 The stadium was built with public money which caused much controversy at the time as it increased sales tax by 0.01% with the county.
 There is a crowd capacity of 41,900 at baseball games and when the stadium is full the buzz around the grandstands is electric.
 Throughout the off season the stadium regularly holds concerts to sell out crowds, the likes of Bon Jovi and One Direction have performed over the years.

 6. Marvel At The Plant Life At Mitchell Park Conservatory